Algebraizable Weak Logics: Weak Logics and Expanded Algebras

 \section{Weak Logics and Expanded Algebras}

-In this section we introduce \emph{weak logics} as a generalization of propositional logical systems and we provide several examples of them.
-Alongside, we define \emph{expanded algebras} and \emph{core semantics} to provide an algebraic interpretation to these logical systems.
-We start by recalling some standard notation.
+In this section we introduce \emph{weak logics} as a generalisation of propositional logical systems and we provide several examples of them.
+Alongside, we define \emph{expanded algebras} and \emph{core semantics} to provide an algebraic interpretation to these logics.